Privacy & Cookie Policy

 R.E.S Privacy Policy

-RES-DISTRIBUTION LIMITED (trading as Renewable Equipment Solutions) (“RES”) respects your privacy and is committed to protecting your personal data.
-This policy will inform you how we access, collect, store, use, and/or share (‘process’) your personal information when you use our services (‘Services’), including when you:
+RES-Distribution Limited (“RES”) respects your privacy and is committed to protecting your personal data.
+This policy will inform you how we collect, use and look after your personal data.

 RES is the controller and responsible for your personal data (collectively referred to as “RES”, “we”, “us” or “our”).
 RES is registered with the Information Commissioner as a data controller under registration number ZB677117.